-Cantor Dana S. Anesi, Director of Student Placement for the Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York.
+Cantor Dana S. Anesi, Director of the Fieldwork Program for the Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York.
 Cantor Anesi is a graduate of HUC-JIR's Doctor of Ministry program, as well as the DFSSM.
 She also is the cantor at the Temple for Universal Judaism in New York City, after a long career serving Temple Beth El of Northern Westchester in Chappaqua, NY.

 Cantor Anesi has held a number of significant positions in the Reform movement: as chair of the Alumni Council of HUC-JIR, the DFSSM Alumni Association, and the Joint Cantorial Placement Commission (which is comprised of representatives from the URJ, HUC-JIR, and the American Conference of Cantors); and was the 1st of the non-rabbinic alumni to be a member of the Board of Governors of HUC-JIR.

 Cantor Anesi holds certificates in Crisis Counseling; Clinical Education for Pastoral Ministry-both from HUC-JIR; Trauma and Resilience: Theory and Practice in the Israeli Experience, from the Hebrew University; and Introduction to Complicated Grief Treatment, from the Columbia School of Social Work.
 She is a member of the American Association of Pastoral Counselors; and sits on the Advisory Board of the New York State chapter of Planned Parenthood's Concerned Clergy for Choice.